-As you watch the world’s best cyclists this July, you’ll see impressive feats from the high-altitude climbs to the high-speed sprints.
+As you watch the world’s best cyclists race around France, you’ll see impressive feats from the high-altitude climbs to the high-speed sprints.
 Face it, they are on another level, compared to mere mortals like us.
 However, we can learn a few things from these pro riders when it comes to hydration.

 We got in touch with the hydration experts at Skratch Labs to find out how Tour riders handle the immense demands of a 21-day race through the summer heat.
 Then, we boiled it down into three key tips to help you hydrate more effectively on your rides.

 Each and every one of us actually has the same finely-tuned hydration sensor as a rider in the Tour — our perception of thirst.
 Generally speaking, you don’t need to overcomplicate things.
 Trust your body to tell you when it is time to drink, and you’ll be hydrated correctly for most activities, apart from extreme efforts in extreme heat.

 “We say drink when you’re thirsty; eat when you’re hungry.
 Don’t force yourself to drink much beyond thirst.
 The thirst mechanism is a pretty dialed-in physiological response to when you need liquid,” says Elliot Freeman, Skratch’s VP of Marketing.